Baltimore Ravens vs. Detroit Lions NFL Week 3 Odds, Plays and Insights for September 26, 2021

 Lions stats and trends

-- The Lions were an underdog by 9 points or more three times last year, and covered the spread in one of those matchups.
+- The Lions covered the spread once last season (1-2 ATS) when playing as at least 8-point underdogs.

-- Detroit's games hit the over 10 out of 16 times last year.
+- Detroit and its opponents combined to go over the point total 10 out of 16 times last year.

-- When Detroit recorded more than 18.9 points last season, it was 7-7 against the spread and 5-9 overall.
+- Detroit was 7-7 against the spread and 5-9 overall in games when it put up more than 18.9 points last year.

-- In games that Detroit picked up more than 329.8 yards last season, the team was 5-4 against the spread and 4-5 overall.
+- When Detroit totaled more than 329.8 yards last season, the team was 5-4 against the spread and 4-5 overall.

-- The Lions had 21 giveaways last season, while the Ravens had 22 takeaways.
+- Last season the Lions had 21 turnovers, one fewer than the Ravens had takeaways (22).

 Home and road insights

-- At home last season, Detroit was 3-5 against the spread and 1-7 overall.
+- Detroit was 3-5 against the spread, and 1-7 overall, at home last season.

-- In six of eight home games last season, Detroit went over the total.
+- In eight home games last season, Detroit went over the total six times.

-- The average point total in Lions home games last season was 50.7 points, 1.2 more than this matchup's over/under (49.5).
+- The average point total in Lions home games last season was 50.7 points, 0.7 more than this outing's over/under (50).

-- Away from home last season, Baltimore was 5-2-1 against the spread, and 6-2 overall.
+- Baltimore was 5-2-1 against the spread, and 6-2 overall, on the road last season.

-- Last season, in eight away games, Baltimore hit the over three times.
+- Last season, in eight road games, Baltimore hit the over three times.

 Powered by Data Skrive.